blaisewang/AlgorithmAnalysis.Swift/README.md

 Given a sequence of activities `[(Int, Int)]`, the first integer means start time, and the second integer means finish time.

 And get the selection of non-conflicting activities.

+## Fractional Knapsack Problem

+The goal is to fill a knapsack with fractional amounts of different materials chosen to maximize the value of the selected materials.

+Given a sequence of item(s) `[(Int, Double)]`, the `Int` of the tuple means the weight of item, the `Double` means the value at this weight.

+Use `.knapsackFilled(withCapacity: Int)` function to get the sequence of item(s) which have maximun value.

+Use `.totalValue` to calculate the value of a sequence of item(s).